-To add multiple spaces, change the number and click Add.
+To add multiple spaces, change the number, and then click Add.

-For example, if your floor is broken into 4 wings, you could add 4 spaces to the floor at once, each representing a wing.
+For example, if your floor is broken into 4 wings, you could type 4 to add the 4 spaces to the floor at once.

 To create a space that is contained by an existing space, click Add an interior space to the right of the parent space.